nitishparkar/nitishparkar.github.io/_posts/2023-11-15-getting-started-with-investing-in-india.md

 ## Parting thoughts

-There are many complexities in the world of personal finance.
-You don't need most of the fluff.
+The world of personal finance is filled with complexities, but you don’t need most of the fluff.
 Keep it simple and manageable.
 At a young age, you are better off paying attention to your career than your investments.
 Earning and investing more will take you to your goals faster than optimizing your investments[^5].
-If find yourself spending more time with your investments than with your friends, perhaps this gem from Tim O'Reilly will put things in perspective - "Money is like gasoline during a road trip.
-You don't want to run out of gas on your trip, but you're not doing a tour of gas stations."
+If you find yourself spending more time with your investments than with your friends, perhaps this gem from Tim O'Reilly will put things in perspective - *"Money is like gasoline during a road trip.
+You don't want to run out of gas on your trip, but you're not doing a tour of gas stations."*

 <br/><br/>